Saving Resources, Time and Money in Social Care

 Here are just some of the things that they could do to make things better.
 If anyone can give me a reason why they haven't or seem reluctant to, please let me know.

 The first thing is simple and has been picked up by the government and others.
 The new white paper for social care and health preamble states that one of the issues is that social care just hasn't been following the legislation as they should have.
-The time and money that could be saved rather than all following differenr process if authorites just did what they were supposed to.
+The time and money that could be saved rather than all following different process if authorites just did what they were supposed to.
 The comments and issues nearly all relate to not following the law.
 Even when someone takes a authority to court and wins a case, say, like the Norfolk Judicial Review on Minimum Income Guarantee, the social care service just ignores it and doesn't implement the decisions made by the courts..

 My experience is that staff just do not know the law; this highlights the need for proper training.
 Trained staff who know the law rather than internal processes would again ensure people follow the rules, leaving less room for incorrect decisions and wasted time in after action from users.
+A survey I carried out of over 170 social workers on a online social group site, showed 90% of social workers got less than 10% training in the law.
+One senior manager stated that as he'd been working before the care act came in he hadn't had any training at all.

 The people who use services really need to be properly consulted and allowed to sit on commissioning and councillor panels where decisions are made.
 Reading through council meeting documents and having sat in on one or two, I was shocked and surprised as to what councillors are shown and told by senior officers.
 What they are told and what happens on the ground is very different.
 Often mentioned as coproduction and stated how valued it is, little is done to formalise or properly empower people.